 |PL 335||Contemporary Philosophy

 I joined the department in 2012.
 My research develops new solutions to problems in late modern European philosophy, the history of ethics, contemporary bioethics, the history and philosophy of mind, science, and technology, and comparative philosophy.
+I received Quinnipiac's Outstanding Faculty Scholar Award in 2016.
 I teach introduction to philosophy, modern and contemporary philosophy, bioethics, philosophy of mind, philosophy of technology & social transformation, philosophy of science, philosophy of art, and African philosophy.